 • params (object, required) — Configuration parameters:

-• temperature (float, range: 0.0-8.0, default: 0.6) — Sampling temperature for sequence generation
+• temperature (float, range: 0.0-8.0, default: 0.6) — Sampling temperature applied during sequence generation

 • items (array of objects, min: 1, max: 1) — Input data items:

-• pdb (string, min length: 1, max length: 100000, required) — Protein backbone structure in PDB format
+• pdb (string, min length: 1, max length: 100000, required) — Protein backbone structure as a PDB-format text block

 Example request: